 Description: C:\Users\David Dintenfass\Desktop\Laurie's web site\newblauner.jpg

-NEW Laurie will particpate in a group reading at Jack Straw Cultural Center (Alumni Poetry Series) on Wednesday, 12 June 2024 from 7 to 9 pm.
+NEW Laurie participated in a group reading at Jack Straw Cultural Center (Alumni Poetry Series) on Wednesday, 12 June 2024 from 7 to 9 pm.
+Others readers included Leanne Dunic, Michael Magee, Shin Yu Pai, Sylvia Byrne Pollack, and Molly Tenenbaum.

 NEW Laurie was recently mentioned in a Seattle Times article: A look inside Seattle’s flourishing poetry scene.